 Amanda Harris Director/Lead Clinician

-Amanda qualified from Guy’s Hospital in 1982.
-She gained experience in London teaching hospitals specializing in the treatment of musculo-skeletal conditions and Occupational Health.
-In 1990 she completed a Masters level course leading to membership of the Manipulation Association of Chartered Physiotherapists (MACP) which is a highly regarded post graduate qualification in advanced manual therapy for the treatment of musculoskeletal conditions.She more recently studied under the internationally renowned Physiotherapists Diane Lee and LJ Lee and uses The Integrated System Approach.
-This approach has honed her skills at treating complex problems by analysing movements of the whole body and correcting the faulty movements which can lead to pain.
-It is very successful whole body approach to treatment.
+She qualified from Guy’s Hospital and worked in several London teaching hospitals specializing in the treatment of musculo-skeletal conditions.
+Amanda completed a Masters leading to membership of the Manipulation Association of Chartered Physiotherapists (MACP).
+More recently she studied under the internationally renowned Physiotherapists Diane Lee and LJ Lee and uses The Integrated System Approach.
+This approach has honed her skills treating complex problems by analysing movements of the whole body and correcting faulty movements which can lead to pain.

-In her spare time Amanda enjoys travelling, spending time with family and friends and playing tennis.
+Out of work Amanda enjoys travelling, spending time with family and friends and playing tennis.

 Jacqui Norton-Old Physiotherapist

 City, Standard Chartered Bank and Allen and Overy clinics